diddy5436/diddy5436.github.io/README.md

 ## Some Prerequities

-Before we get started, you will need to set a few things up.
-You will need the following:
+Before we get started, you will need:

 - A GitHub account